ncullen93/pyGOBN/README.md

 From my understanding, the only necessary requirement for setting up GOBNILP is a C++ compiler.
 This code was written for a Mac computer, which already has the 'make' command built-in.
-Since the code calls the 'tar' command to unpack the source code files, i'm assuming it's necessary to have the command as well.
-For that reason, it's quite likely that this code will only work on Mac OS and probably Linux at the moment.
+Since the code calls the 'tar' command to unpack the source code files, i'm assuming it's necessary to have that command as well.
+It's quite likely that this code will only work on Mac OS and probably Linux at the moment.
 I welcome any feedback from Windows users who want this to work on their machines.